Kyoko Amano

 Affiliation:

-Kyoto University, Graduate School of Letters, Interorganizational Joint Researcher
+Kyoto University, Graduate School of Letters, Indological Studies, Associate Professor

 Career:

 Obtained her MA (Indian Philosophy) in the Graduate School of Letters, Osaka University in 1996.
 Obtained her Dr.phil. in Indo-European Historical Linguistics at Freiburg University in 2001.
-After working as an assistant in the Graduate School of Letters, Osaka University, she took time to raise a family, then worked as a Restart Postdoctoral fellow (RPD) of Japan Society for the Promotion of Science in the Institute for Research in Humanities, Kyoto University, an invited researcher in the Graduate School of Letters, Osaka University, and an adjunct lecturer in the Graduate School of Letters, Kyoto University, and from 2017 till 2022 an Associate Professor of Hakubi Center / Institute for Research in Humanities, Kyoto University.
-She assumed her current position in October 2022.
+After working as an assistant in the Graduate School of Letters, Osaka University, she took time to raise a family, then worked as a Restart Postdoctoral fellow (RPD) of Japan Society for the Promotion of Science in the Institute for Research in Humanities, Kyoto University, an invited researcher in the Graduate School of Letters, Osaka University, and an adjunct lecturer in the Graduate School of Letters, Kyoto University, and from 2017 till 2022 an Associate Professor of Hakubi Center / Institute for Research in Humanities, Kyoto University, and from 2022 till 2024 an Interorganizational Joint Researcher in the Graduate School of Letters, Kyoto University.
+In April 2024 she assumed her current position.

 Research